 Tax Exemption - Disabled Veteran/Surviving Spouse

-The surviving spouse of a qualified Veteran is eligible for the tax exemption if the death of the Veteran occurred on or after January 1, 2011 and the surviving spouse does not remarry and continues to occupy the real property as his or her principal place of residence.
+The surviving spouse of a qualified veteran is eligible for the tax exemption if the death of the veteran occurred on or after Jan.
+1, 2011, and the surviving spouse does not remarry and continues to occupy the real property as his or her principal place of residence.

-The surviving spouse of a qualified Veteran is eligible for the exemption if the death of the Veteran occurred on or after January 1, 2011, and the surviving spouse does not remarry.
-To apply for this exemption, download and complete the application (PDF) then apply in person to the Commissioner of the Revenue's Office.
+The surviving spouse of a qualified veteran is eligible for the exemption if the death of the veteran occurred on or after Jan.
+1, 2011, and the surviving spouse does not remarry.
+To apply for this exemption, download and complete the application (PDF) We request that you contact our office to set an appointment.
+You will bring the application and required documents (PDF) to apply in person at the Commissioner of the Revenue's Office.

-- The Veteran has a service-connected disability, permanent in nature; and the Veteran has a combined service-connected evaluation rating of 100% or is being paid at the 100% rate due to individual unemployability; and
+- The veteran has a service-connected disability, permanent in nature; and the veteran has a combined service-connected evaluation rating of 100% or is being paid at the 100% rate due to individual unemployability;

-- The Veteran is considered by VA as permanently and totally disabled due to his/her service connected disability and no further examinations are required; and
+- The veteran is considered by the VA as permanently and totally disabled due to his/her service connected disability and no further examinations are required;

-- The effective date VA assigned the Veteran the 100% evaluation rating (or of unemployability if applicable); and
+- The effective date the VA assigned the veteran the 100% evaluation rating (or of unemployability if applicable); and

-- The effective date VA determined the Veteran as permanently and totally disabled and no additional examinations are required.
+- The effective date the VA determined the veteran as permanently and totally disabled and that no additional examinations are required.